lightelligence-io/styles/src/components/Button/Button.md

 ### Destructive Actions

 Buttons for destructive actions are available with three levels of emphasis and two to three varations in style.
 Primary and Secondary Buttons are available with a leading decoration.
-Tertiary Buttons can also be used with trailing decoration, since they can be part of a Cell when used in Data Cards.
+Tertiary Buttons can also be used with trailing decoration, since they can be part of a Cell when used in Card Table.

 #### Levels of emphasis
 - Primary (Filled)